 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-66. Notice of intention to build (s.
+66. Notice of intention to build and fee prescribed (Act s.
 43A)

 (1) The notice required by section 43A of the principal Act to be given before the construction or alteration of a building on land to which that section applies shall be in the form set out in Schedule 1.